A beautifully preserved historical town and Japan's premier destination for jeans

-Kurashiki is accessible from Okayama city by train.
+Kurashiki is accessible from Okayama City by train and bus.

 Take the Sanyo Line from Okayama Station to Kurashiki Station, covered by the JR Rail Pass .
 Local trains go to other parts of Kurashiki.
 The historical quarter is a ten-minute walk from the station.

 A haven for shoppers

-Kurashiki is known as Japan's denim capital, bringing trend-hunters from around the world.
+Kurashiki is known as Japan's jean capital, bringing trend-hunters from around the world.
 The area around Kurashiki Station has a wealth of choices, from shopping malls and an outlet park to retro covered shopping streets.
 You can walk almost the entire way from the station to the Kurashiki Bikan Historical Quarter along a traditional “shotengai” or covered shopping street, lined with shops selling traditional crafts, daily goods, and groceries.

 Japan's own Venice

 The most popular spot for visitors is the beautifully preserved Kurashiki Bikan Historical Quarter .
 Large traditional houses, stores and warehouses, most dating back to the Edo period (1603-1868) and Meiji period (1868 - 1912) line a pretty river, crisscrossed by stone bridges.
 Small boats ferry passengers back and forth along the river.
 Like Venice, this picturesque area is a living town, with shops, vibrant cafes and restaurants and locals going about their daily lives.

 A temple to art

 It's clear from the size of the traditional houses along the riverfront that Kurashiki has been home to some wealthy merchants.
 One of them, Magosaburo Ohara, founded Japan's first private art museum in 1930, to show off his collection.
 He was also the patron of a local painter, Torajiro Kojima, who traveled around Europe, picking out pieces for his benefactor, including works by El Greco, Gauguin, Monet and Matisse to sit alongside contemporary Japanese works.
 As a result, this small museum, resembling a Greek temple, is a gem of 20th century Western and Japanese art.

 Get the blues